ImageWriter: Revisions

 The ImageWriter II was compatible with Microsoft Windows-based computers using the operating systems' included C-Itoh 8510 driver, while color support was available through third-party drivers.
 The only requirement was an available serial port and appropriate interface cable.

 Despite the introduction of the inkjet StyleWriter in 1991, the ImageWriter II kept selling.
-It continued in production until late 1996, making it the longest-running Apple product in history.
+It continued in production until late 1996.

 In popular culture

 On the 2000 album A Spectrum of Infinite Scale, surf-rock band Man or Astro-man? included the song "A Simple Text File".
 The song is a recording of the sound of an ImageWriter II printing a carefully crafted file.

 An ImageWriter can also be seen the music video for Marilyn Manson's "The Dope Show."

 ImageWriter LQ

 ImageWriter LQ (Letter Quality) is a 27-pin dot matrix printer introduced in 1987 by Apple Computer, Inc. The print quality was comparable to competing 24-pin dot-matrix printers, and offered graphics at 320 × 216 DPI.
-Guaranteed compatibility with both Apple II and Macintosh computers made it popular in schools.
+Guaranteed compatibility with both Apple II and Mac computers made it popular in schools.

 The LQ had more options than any of the other Apple dot-matrix printers, including: